Qaaj/react-s3-upload/README.md

 This library allows you to very easily upload files from a react application to Amazon S3, using express for authing with S3 and signing.

+The component is complete stateless, so while it functions as a React component, there's no dependency on the React framework for this package.

 Library was created following the tutorial available on Heroku - https://devcenter.heroku.com/articles/s3-upload-node

   - Embed the react component in your application